oasis-tcs/openc2-ap-er/oc2edr.md

 #### 2.3.4.1 Allow device
 Removes a device from containment.
-This command SHOULD NOT be issued on an endpoint which has not previously received a 'Contain device' command first.
+This command SHOULD NOT be issued on an endpoint which has not previously received a 'contain device' command first.

-OpenC2 Consumers that receive 'allow device' commands
+OpenC2 Consumers that receive a 'allow device' Command:

 * but the device is not contained
     * SHOULD respond with status code 400